 Can I Refuse to Give a Blood or Breath Sample?

 While you can utter the words, “I refuse to take a breath test,” when asked to submit to the “Breathalyzer” or the evidentiary breath test, the reality is that if you do refuse the breath test, it could result in serious consequences.
 Your license could be automatically revoked and your insurance rates could drastically increase, for example.
 Why?
 Because implied consent laws require you to submit to a breath test if asked by an officer as a condition of obtaining your driver’s license.
 Keep in mind that if you take your case to trial, the prosecutor is allowed to tell the jury that you refused a chemical test.

 However, the law is different when it comes to blood tests.
 You can legally refuse to submit to a blood test.
 In 2016, the U.S. Supreme Court decided Birchfield v.
 North Dakota, a case which effectively mandated that states may not criminalize a suspect’s refusal to take a blood test, absent a warrant, as an ordinary incident of an arrest for driving while impaired.
 The only exception is in an exigent circumstances situation where evidence may be lost absent immediate action and a subject is unable to consent to perform a breath test, such as being unconscious at the scene of an accident.

-If you performed poorly on a series of field sobriety tests or refused to take any at all and the officer still arrested you, you may wish to speak with a DUI/DWI lawyer who can review the police report and advise you about your case and any legal or administrative consequences of a plea or conviction.
-Have an attorney review your DUI case today for free.
+If you performed poorly on a series of field sobriety tests, or refused to take any at all, and the officer still arrested you, you may wish to speak with a local DUI/DWI lawyer who can review the police report and advise you about your case and any legal or administrative consequences of a plea or conviction.